dell/csm-docs/content/docs/csidriver/installation/operator/powermax.md

         - name: "X_CSI_VSPHERE_HOSTGROUP"
           value: ""
 ```
-Edit the section in the driver manifest having sample for the following `Secret` with required values.
+Edit the section in the driver manifest having the sample for the following `Secret` with required values.
 ```
 apiVersion: v1
 kind: Secret